 - Send the revised version to your supervisor for approval.

-Thesis-Reflex 7: Constantly searching sources for text passages
+Thesis-Reflex 7: Constantly searching sources for quotations

 Thesis-Reflex 8: Incorporating all found sources into the text

 Always work in a goal-oriented manner and therefore only write what really makes sense and is necessary.

 - Now that I've already spent time searching...

 - The supervisor agreed that my sources were good.

 - Copies cost money too.

 - Anything that isn’t necessary to your analysis should be left out.

 Thesis Reflex 9: Ask supervisors about every little issue